 So, unless you plan to roll back your website in coming months, it's a bad idea.

 18.)
 Anchoring Effect

-Suppose, you earlier wanted a shirt which was heavily priced.
+Suppose, you wanted to buy a course, which was too expensive.

-One day, while browsing the internet, you saw the same shirt at 50% discount.
+One day, while browsing the internet, you saw the same course is at 50% discount.